 Finally, the CR program categorically prohibits all hard, mature cheeses, a feature that does not exist with a ketogenic plan.

 In contrast, keto is simply a controlled way of eating with defined proportions of macronutrients to be consumed day to day.
-It revolves around positively getting your body into ketosis.
+Success on keto revolves around positively getting your body into ketosis.

 The attitude to carbs as well is slightly different.
 With keto, it is all about keeping account of how many carbs you have consumed and ensuring you don’t breach your net carb maximum.
 So, in effect, the carbs you eat may be different day to day depending on how many grams you have left on your allowance.